Tropical Mirror Symmetry in Dimension One: Tropical mirror symmetry for elliptic curves

-where $pt$ denotes the class of a point in $E$. \end{definition}
+where $pt$ denotes the class of a point in $E$. \end{Definition}

 In Section \ref{chap-fock}, we use degeneration techniques to relate the proof of mirror symmetry for elliptic curves in mathematical physics to the tropical approach.
-For this purpose, we also need to introduce {\it relative Gromov-Witten invariants}: they are constructed using moduli spaces of {\it relative stable maps} $\overline{\mathcal{M}}_{g,n} (\PP^1, \mu,\nu,d)$, where part of the data specified are the ramification profiles $\mu$ and $\nu$ which we fix over $0$ resp.\ $\infty\in \PP^1$.
+For this purpose, we also need to introduce {\it relative Gromov--Witten invariants}: they are constructed using moduli spaces of {\it relative stable maps} $\overline{\mathcal{M}}_{g,n} \big(\PP^1, \mu,\nu,d\big)$, where part of the data specified are the ramification profiles $\mu$ and $\nu$ which we fix over $0$ resp.\ $\infty\in \PP^1$.
 The preimages of $0$ and $\infty$ are marked.
-A detailed discussion of spaces of relative stable maps to $\PP^1$ and their boundary is not necessary for our purpose, we refer to \cite{Vak08}.
+A~detailed discussion of spaces of relative stable maps to $\PP^1$ and their boundary is not necessary for our purpose, we refer to \cite{Vak08}.
 We use operator notation and denote

-One can allow source curves to be disconnected, and introduce {\it disconnected Gromov-Witten invariants}.
+One can allow source curves to be disconnected, and introduce {\it disconnected Gromov--Witten invariants}.
 We will add the superscript $\bullet$ anytime we wish to refer to the disconnected theory.

-\begin{remark} It follows from the GW/H correspondence in \cite{OP06} that a stationary descendant Gromov-Witten invariant with $k_i=1$ for all $i$ is a Hurwitz number counting covers of the resp. degree and genus and with $n$ fixed simple branch points. \end{remark}
+\begin{Remark} It follows from the GW/H correspondence \cite[Theorem 1]{OP06} that a stationary descendant Gromov--Witten invariant with $k_i=1$ for all $i$ is a Hurwitz number counting covers of the resp. degree and genus and with $n$ fixed simple branch points. \end{Remark}